Europe hits Google with a record $5 billion fine

 Google said that it would appeal the decision.

-"Android has created more choice for everyone, not less," it said on Twitter.
+"Android has created more choice for everyone, not less," it said in a statement.
 "A vibrant ecosystem, rapid innovation and lower prices are the classic hallmarks of robust competition."

 EU regulators have taken a much more adversarial approach to big tech companies than their US counterparts, especially when it comes to competition, data protection and tax issues.